Baldinof/roadrunner-bundle/README.md

 }
 ```

-Any known dependency in `Activity` constructor will be injected automatically, otherwise you have to cosntruct by hand.
+Dependencies defined in the Activity constructor will be automatically resolved from the dependency injection container.

 To use temporal default temporal client that listed in config you can type `WorkflowClientInterface` in constructor